Technology during World War I: Clothing

 The British and German armies had already changed from red coat (British army) (1902) or Prussian blue (1910) for field uniforms, to less conspicuous khaki or field gray.
 Adolphe Messimy, Joseph Gallieni and other French leaders had proposed following suit, but the French army marched to war in their traditional red trousers, and only began receiving the new "horizon blue" ones in 1915.

 A type of raincoat for British officers, introduced long before the war, gained fame as the trench coat.

-The principal armies entered the war under cloth caps or leather helmets.
-They hastened to develop new steel helmets, in designs that became icons of their respective countries.
+The Germans wanted better soldier head protection, so they hastened to develop new steel helmets in December 1915, replacing the old leather Pickelhaube.

 Observation trees

 Observing the enemy in trench warfare was difficult, prompting the invention of technology such as the camouflage tree, a man made observation tower that enables forces to discreetly observe their enemy.

 Artillery

-In the 19th century, Britain and France exploited the rapid technical developments in artillery to serve a War of Movement.
-Such weapons served well in the colonial wars of that century, and served Germany very well in the Franco-Prussian War, but trench warfare was more like a siege, and called for siege guns.
-The German army had already anticipated that a European war might require heavier artillery, hence had a more appropriate mix of sizes.
-Foundries responded to the actual situation with more heavy products and fewer highly mobile pieces.
-Germany developed the Paris guns of stupendous size and range.
-However, the necessarily stupendous muzzle velocity wore out a gun barrel after a few shots requiring a return to the factory for relining, so these weapons served more to frighten and anger urban people than to kill them or devastate their cities.
+Artillery also underwent a revolution.
+In 1914, cannons were positioned in the front line and fired directly at their targets.
+By 1917, indirect fire with guns (as well as mortars and even machine guns) was commonplace, using new techniques for spotting and ranging, notably, aircraft and the often overlooked field telephone.

 At the beginning of the war, artillery was often sited in the front line to fire over open sights at enemy infantry.
 During the war, the following improvements were made: